opendocsg/slw-judgments-backfill/2006_SGHC_48/report.md

 14     The issue before me, therefore, was whether it was mandatory or discretionary for the court to order the forfeiture.

-15     The trial judge relied on two reasons to distinguish _Toh Teong Seng v PP_ (see _Volkswagen Financial Services Singapore Ltd v PP_ [2006] SGDC 18).
+15     The trial judge relied on two reasons to distinguish _Toh Teong Seng v PP_ (see _Volkswagen Financial Services Singapore Ltd v PP_ <span class="citation">[2006] SGDC 18</span>).
 First, the trial judge opined (at [19]) that unlike s 20(5) of the 1988 EPHA which applied to vehicles liable to forfeiture under s 20(4), s 4(3) of the Act was a power of release referable to _the whole of s 4_ of the Act.
 Owing to this crucial distinction, the power of release within s 4(3) of the Act would not be rendered superfluous if the word “shall” in s 4(1) was used in its mandatory sense.

 16     Second, the trial judge stated (at [20]) that the forfeiture in _Toh Teong Seng v PP_ was out of all proportion to the minor offences prosecuted under the 1988 EPHA.
 This rationale was not relevant to the case at hand.
 The offences listed in the Schedule to the Act are serious ones.